 Abstract

-By measure the transmission and reflection of the metastable heterostructural alloy Sn1-xCaxSe where x ranges from 0 to 1, I show that varying the concentration of Ca effects the band gap and index of refraction.
-In comparing the coefficients ε1, ε2, κ, α, and n to values predicted from first principles using the Bethe-Salpeter-Equation, I can show they are in close agreement, with the exception of x = 0.5 and x = 0.7 , where the bandgap is in relative agreement but the index of refraction is much lower than predicted.
-The predicted transition from orthorhombic structure at low concentration to cubic rocksalt structure at x = 0.13 is in close agreement with the observed but not pronounced transition at x = 0.18.
+By measuring the transmission and reflection of the metastable heterostructural alloy Sn1-xCaxSe where x ranges from 0 to 1, I show that varying the concentration of Ca effects the band gap and index of refraction.
+In comparing the calculated coefficients ε1, ε2, κ, α, and n to values predicted from first principles using the Bethe-Salpeter-Equation, I find they are in close agreement, with the exception of x = 0.5 and x = 0.7 , where the bandgap is in good agreement but the index of refraction is much lower than predicted.
+The discontinuity in the band gap predicted at the structural transition from orthorhombic structure at low concentration to cubic rocksalt structure at x = 0.13 is observed as a smeared minimum at x = 0.18., which is the composition of the experimentally observed transition in x-ray diffraction.

 Chapter 1 – Introduction